Black Pine Basics - Pinus species

 How to Remove Needles

 For many years we've recommended pulling needles one-by-one, leaving the sheath - the gray covering that is found at the base of the needle pairs.
 The exception was on Cork Bark Black Pines which are more fragile.
-Pulling needles were more likely to pull the sheath off the branch and so we recommended cute just above the sheath.
+Pulling needles were more likely to pull the sheath off the branch and so we recommended cutting just above the sheath.
 Now we're changing our recommendation - cut needles on all types of pines.
 It's easier, often faster - and seems to result in more buds later.
 Tweezers can be used to move adjacent needles out of the way so you can more easily cut the needles.

 Cut tough needles, or on Cork Bark Pines